milroyg/wordpress-dfes/wp-content/plugins/premium-addons-for-elementor/readme.txt

 = Will this plugin slow down my website speed? =

-Premium Addonsis light weight and we also gave you the control to enable only the elements you actually use on your website for faster performance.
+Premium Addons is light weight and we also gave you the control to enable only the elements you actually use on your website for faster performance.

 = Is this plugin 100% Ads Free? =

-Premium Addonsis 100% Ads Free, Ads can only be detected from Youtube videos, that can be added to Premium Widgets ( eg. Modal Box, Video Box, Blog, etc.)
+Premium Addons is 100% Ads Free, Ads can only be detected from Youtube videos, that can be added to Premium Widgets ( eg. Modal Box, Video Box, Blog, etc.)

 = How can I report security bugs? =